PLEASE READ THROUGH THIS POLICY PAGE CAREFULLY AND IN ITS ENTIRETY AS IT CONTAINS VITAL INFORMATION ABOUT ELIGIBILITY AND FUNDING.

 Cancellation Policy: The Rural Ontario Medical Program (ROMP) considers it unprofessional to cancel a rotation once a preceptor has been confirmed.
 I understand that once ROMP has contacted me with the name of a preceptor, and I have accepted the rotation, it is unprofessional for me to cancel the rotation.
 ROMP will contact the learner’s medical university to inform them of any cancellations or other reports of unprofessional behaviour.

 Accommodation Policy: The Rural Ontario Medical Program (ROMP) considers it unprofessional to cancel accommodations once housing has been secured by ROMP or community designate.
 I understand that once ROMP has arranged my accommodations, it is unprofessional for me to cancel them.
 Additionally, I acknowledge that any fees associated with cancellation, unacceptable living practices or damages made to property are my responsibility.
 ROMP will contact the learner’s medical university to inform them of any cancellations or other reports of unprofessional behaviour.
+Learners who decline ROMP accommodation and/or chose to live with family or friends will be responsible for all arrangements and expenses.
+Please note, this includes costs associated with any accommodations owned by any member of the trainee’s family or people with whom they have a personal/intimate relationship.

 I agree to abide by all of ROMP’s policies (available at www.romponline.com) and confirm that I have not applied to any other placement programs for the same time period.